SShan2021/bios-611-project/README.md

 The dataset from RAND describes how much private insurers pay relative to the cost of Medicare (Medicare has a set algorithm for deciding payments, while private insurers negotiate separately with each hospital) and includes information on hospital location, hospital system, CMS 5-star rating, relative price for outpatient/inpatient services, etc. This dataset includes hospitals from all 50 states.

-The dataset from NASHP has information about a hospital’s payer mix (Medicare Payer Mix, Commercial Payer Mix, Uninsured Payer Mix etc) from 2011-2019.
+The dataset from NASHP has information about a hospital’s payer mix (Medicare Payer Mix, Commercial Payer Mix, Uninsured Payer Mix etc) as well as other hospital characteristics such as bed size, location, hospital system, from 2011-2019.

-Hospitals justify the frankly exuberant amount of money they charge private insurers by saying that they need to cover the cost of uninsured care.
-The thought behind this is that uninsured patients won't pay for their care and thus the hospital is not compensated for their services.
-Therefore, the hospital justifies charging those who can pay more.
-We are hoping to investigate whether this is really the case - and see if uninsured payer mix does indeed explain the higher cost a hospital charges private insurers relative to Medicare.
+We seek to understand the kinds of hospitals by using characteristics data from both datasets.
+We hope to find patterns between types of hospitals that might explain distribution of uninsured and/or charity payer mix.

 Using This Repository
 ============================